rossdrew/greenhouse-telemetry/README.md

 Running in a test environment (not on a Raspberry Pi with a AM2302 sensor) will require swapping out the used of `TestClimateDataSource` for the `AM2302DataSource`.
 I'm yet to figure out a nice way to automate this.

+### Experimental Control

+There's a simple control cycle in place in run_greenhouse.py.
+This will turn a light on during daylight hours and keep track of soil moisture.
+It also has the ability to turn on water which hasn't been included in the cycle quite yet.

 ## Plans